 Solar flares are energetic explosions of radiation released from the surface of the sun.
 Coronal mass ejections — solar explosions that release extremely hot streams of plasma into space — can cause solar flares to reach the Earth’s surface.

-Although rare, powerful solar flares have the potential to cause damaging magnetic storms on Earth; in the past, they have triggered regional blackouts.
+Although rare, some of the most serious solar flare effects include damaging magnetic storms on Earth; in the past, they have triggered regional blackouts.

-There are telltale signs of an impending solar flare, but scientists have recently discovered a new way of predicting coronal mass ejections.
+There are telltale signs of an impending solar explosion, but scientists have recently discovered a new way of predicting coronal mass ejections.
 The answer lies in the sun.

 What Happens When a Solar Flare Erupts?